 Step 1: Create a Program.
 If you have created or imported Management Areas into the Database but have not yet created one or more Programs, run these steps (repeatedly if needed) to lump your Management Areas into one or more Programs, which are needed to associate monitoring and management activities.
 If you have not added any Management Areas, you can still create one or more Programs, but they will not be associated with any areas until you add Management Area features and run Step 4 below.
 In establishing these Programs, think carefully about how Management Areas will be assigned to a Program (Step 3).
 Since Programs are what tie Conservation Measures to Management Areas, these Programs should not change from year to year.
 Instead, Conservation Measures should be attributed with Activity Start and Activity End dates to designate past or current activities.
-Important note: Management Area features can only belong to a single Program.
-If you want to be more granular about associating Conservation Measures and/or monitoring points, then consider using individual or grouped Sites instead of Management Areas, see Sites and Management Areas (above).
+Important note: Management Area features and/or monitoring points, then consider using individual or grouped Sites instead of Management Areas, see Sites and Management Areas (above).